 The average salary of Investment Bankers in India ranges from 4 – 40 LPA, making it one of the top paid jobs in India.
 For freshers, the pay scale begins from 10 – 12 LPA.
 Mid-career & experienced professionals can earn up to 30 LPA and more, as the experience grows.
 According to Glassdoor, the salary package for Investment Banker in some of the top companies in India is as follows:

 India boasts of a diverse banking and financial services network that’s continuously expanding, thanks to the rapid growth of existing financial institutions and new players entering the industry.
+This has been one of the best jobs in India for years now.
 The investment banking sector in India is also growing steadily.
 In 2019 (H1CY19) investment banking activities brought in a revenue of US$ 522.9 million, recording an increase of 10.8% over the same period in 2018.

 Investment Bankers must at least hold a bachelor’s degree in Finance/Economics/Mathematics/Business Administration or related subjects.
 If they have a master’s degree in any of these specializations, it is even better.